scollinspt/Models4PT/README.md

 # Models4PT: Inspired by DAGitty

-**Models4PT** is a dynamic tool for creating and analyzing graphical causal models, inspired by the foundational work of [DAGitty](https://dagitty.net).
-While preserving and building upon DAGitty’s robust algorithms and user interface, **Models4PT** is being independently developed to meet the unique needs of physical therapy (PT) clinicians and researchers.
+**Models4PT** will be (is) a dynamic tool for creating and analyzing graphical causal models, inspired by the foundational work of [DAGitty](https://dagitty.net).
+While preserving and building upon DAGitty’s robust algorithms and user interface, **Models4PT** is being developed to meet the unique needs of physical therapy (PT) clinicians and researchers.

-This repository expands [DAGitty's](https://dagitty.net) core functionality to integrate into the broader **Clinical Inquiry Network** ecosystem, supporting advanced clinical reasoning, causal modeling, and evidence-based practice in physical therapy.
+This repository expands [DAGitty's](https://dagitty.net) core functionality to integrate into the broader **Clinical Inquiry Network** ecosystem, supporting advanced clinical reasoning, causal modeling, and evidence-informed practice in physical therapy based on a critical realist approach to clinical inquiry.

 ---

 ## **About Models4PT**

-Models4PT is a dynamic tool for creating and analyzing graphical causal models tailored to the needs of physical therapy clinicians and researchers.
-It integrates into the Clinical Inquiry Network, which seeks to enhance clinical reasoning, causal modeling, and evidence-based practice in physical therapy.
+Models4PT will be (is) a dynamic tool for creating and analyzing graphical causal models tailored to the needs of physical therapy clinicians and researchers.
+It integrates into the Clinical Inquiry Network, which seeks to enhance clinical reasoning, causal modeling, and evidence-informed practice in physical therapy.
 This initiative includes:

 1. **Stats4PT**:
    A statistical education and guidance platform for physical therapy.